Drup/pl-experiments/Readme.md

 to the language:

 - `channel.affe` A simple implementation of untyped channels
-- `session.affe` Example A.1 from the article
+- `sessions.affe` Example A.1 from the article
 - `sudoku.affe` Example 2.2 from the article
 - `pool.affe` Example A.2 from the article